X-ray: 20th century and beyond

 The many applications of X-rays immediately generated enormous interest.
 Workshops began making specialized versions of Crookes tubes for generating X-rays and these first-generation cold cathode or Crookes X-ray tubes were used until about 1920.

-A typical early 20th century medical X-ray system consisted of a Ruhmkorff coil connected to a cold cathode Crookes X-ray tube.
+A typical early 20th-century medical X-ray system consisted of a Ruhmkorff coil connected to a cold cathode Crookes X-ray tube.
 A spark gap was typically connected to the high voltage side in parallel to the tube and used for diagnostic purposes.
 The spark gap allowed detecting the polarity of the sparks, measuring voltage by the length of the sparks thus determining the "hardness" of the vacuum of the tube, and it provided a load in the event the X-ray tube was disconnected.
 To detect the hardness of the tube, the spark gap was initially opened to the widest setting.
 While the coil was operating, the operator reduced the gap until sparks began to appear.
 A tube in which the spark gap began to spark at around 2.5 in was considered soft (low vacuum) and suitable for thin body parts such as hands and arms.
 A 5 in spark indicated the tube was suitable for shoulders and knees.
 An 7 to 9 in spark would indicate a higher vacuum suitable for imaging the abdomen of larger individuals.
-Since the spark gap was connected in parallel to the tube, the spark gap had to be opened until the sparking ceased in order to operate the tube for imaging.
+Since the spark gap was connected in parallel to the tube, the spark gap had to be opened until the sparking ceased to operate the tube for imaging.
 Exposure time for photographic plates was around half a minute for a hand to a couple of minutes for a thorax.
 The plates may have a small addition of fluorescent salt to reduce exposure times.

 Crookes tubes were unreliable.
 They had to contain a small quantity of gas (invariably air) as a current will not flow in such a tube if they are fully evacuated.
 However, as time passed, the X-rays caused the glass to absorb the gas, causing the tube to generate "harder" X-rays until it soon stopped operating.
 Larger and more frequently used tubes were provided with devices for restoring the air, known as "softeners".
 These often took the form of a small side tube that contained a small piece of mica, a mineral that traps relatively large quantities of air within its structure.
 A small electrical heater heated the mica, causing it to release a small amount of air, thus restoring the tube's efficiency.
 However, the mica had a limited life, and the restoration process was difficult to control.